Jimpoz/SocialNetworkAnalysisProject/README.md

 ![Percentage_Change](https://user-images.githubusercontent.com/79638739/225742406-841ee6cd-d9fd-4d21-a63a-00863fd5f97a.png)

+**Disclaime**: The MRE (Most Relevant Emotion) is a function that I manually created to determine a person's overall opinion on a topic, it might be unreliable and return faulty data.

 ***

-## What are we trying to answer?
+## What are we trying to answer

-We asked ourselves if there really was this need to damage pieces of art in order to make some people acknowledge the climate crisis and observed if it really had an impact on the twitter community.
+- Were their actions really necessary to make people acknowledge the climate crisis?
+- What did people really think of the protesters?
+Did they really changed their mind?
+- How did they react to the security of museum?

+For more detailed information read the Report [here](https://github.com/Jimpoz/SocialNetworkAnalysisProject/blob/main/Report/Final_Version/SNA_Report.docx).